Higher-Level APIs in TensorFlow

 How to use Estimator, Experiment and Dataset to train models

 TensorFlow has many libraries, like Keras, TFLearn, and Sonnet, which make it easier to train models rather than use lower-level functionality.
 While the Keras API is being implemented directly into TensorFlow, TensorFlow is providing some higher-level constructs itself, and some new ones were introduced in the latest 1.3 version.
+(Click here for a post describing how the API’s changed in TensorFlow 1.8)

 In this blog, we’ll look at an example using some of these new higher-level constructs, including Estimator, Experiment, and Dataset.
 It’s also worth noting that you can use Experiment and Dataset on their own.
 I’ll assume you know the basics of TensorFlow; if not, TensorFlow provides some great tutorials.